 - Hemoglobin A1C (glycated hemoglobin, an indicator of your blood sugar control for the past few months): less than 7 percent

 What are the benefits of intensive insulin therapy?

 Intensive insulin therapy can prevent or slow the progression of long-term diabetes complications.
-In fact, in one study, tight control of blood sugar levels reduced the risk of diabetes-related heart attacks and strokes by more than 50 percent.

 - Reduce the risk of eye damage by more than 75 percent

 - Reduce the risk of nerve damage by 60 percent